 Sojourner Truth House has been in existence since 1978.
-The 54-bed emergency shelter offers a safe respite for people dealing with domestic violence, sexual assault and human trafficking.
+The 53-bed emergency shelter offers a safe respite for people dealing with domestic violence, sexual assault and human trafficking.
 Shelter residents and their children are provided with basic necessities such as food, transportation, and clothing, warmth, security, empathy and support, counseling and support groups, advocacy services and children’s programming.

 Call us at 414-933-2722 and take the first step to building a violence-free life.Transforming Lives Brochure Folleto de Transformando Vidas

 The 24-Hour Domestic Violence Hotline for Milwaukee County also operates out of the shelter.
 A caring and compassionate staff offers confidential, individual counseling and safety planning 24 hours a day, 7 days a week.

 Our support groups are held in confidential locations and co-taught by two facilitators.
 Participants will receive information about the following:

 Milwaukee, WI 53233

 8:30 a.m. – 10:30 a.m.

 1:00 p.m. – 2:30 p.m.

 Please talk with a Courthouse Advocate if you need to file a Restraining Order outside of these hours.Transforming Lives Brochure Restraining Order Booklet Folleto de Transformando Vidas Informacion